Brick Court Chambers

 Complaints regarding Mediators

-• If you wish to raise a concern regarding a Mediator in chambers the same steps should be followed as set out above.
+• If you wish to raise a concern regarding a Mediator in Chambers, the same steps should be followed as set out above.

 Confidentiality

 • All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary.
-Disclosure will be to the Head(s) of Chambers, our senior clerk and our chambers administrator and will include anyone else we consider necessary to involve in the complaint and its investigation.
+Disclosure will be to the Head(s) of Chambers, our senior clerk(s), and our Director of Finance and Administration and will include anyone else we consider necessary to involve in the complaint and its investigation.
 Such people will include the barrister member or staff member about whom you have complained.
 If such a complaint is made, we will assume that you are authorising those investigating the complaint to view all the papers or other correspondence relevant to the matter.

-As part of our commitment to client care we will make a written record of any formal complaint.
+• As part of our commitment to client care we will make a written record of any formal complaint.

 Complaints to the Legal Ombudsman